Maine Voting Residence Fact Sheet

 Residency requirements for students, military personnel, incarcerated persons, and citizens living outside the United States

-If you lived in Maine prior to attending school and you wish to establish or keep your voting residency in Maine at that location (e.g., at your parents’ home address)- you may do so as long as you have not already registered to vote in another state.
-Maine students may keep their voting residency even if they move out of the county, state, or country to attend school.
-The only way you will lose this residency is if you “abandon” it by asserting residency in a new state.
-If you have registered to vote in another state, you will have to re-qualify as a Maine resident by providing proof of residency before you can register.
+If you lived in Maine prior to attending school in another state, and you wish to establish or keep your voting residency in Maine at that location (e.g., at your parents' home address), you may do so as long as you have not already registered to vote in another state.
+Maine students may keep their voting residency here even if they move out of the county, state, or country to attend school.
+The only way you will lose this residency is if you "abandon" it by asserting residency in a new state.
+If you have registered to vote in another state, you will have to re-qualify as a Maine resident by providing proof of residency before you can register again in Maine.

 Uniformed Service Voters.
 If you are a member of the uniformed service, and are qualified to register to vote, you do not gain or lose residency solely because of your presence or absence while on active duty in the uniformed service.
 Generally, the home of record that you claim for your service branch is your established residence for voting purposes.
 If that legal residence is in Maine, you may register to vote at that address.
 Your spouse or dependents may have the same voting residence as you do, or they may have established and maintain a separate residence where they would register to vote.

 Citizens living outside the United States (also called "Overseas Voters").
 If you are qualified to register to vote, but you reside outside the United States and you do not maintain a fixed and principal home or other address in Maine, you may register and enroll using the last residence address where you lived in Maine immediately before leaving the United States.

 Incarcerated persons.
 If you are incarcerated in a correctional facility or in a county jail, you are entitled to register to vote in the Maine municipality where you previously established residency (a fixed and principal home to which you intend to return) prior to incarceration.